gsinclair/debuglog/doc/debuglog.markdown

 This changes the names of the methods that Debuglog defines.
 The motivation for that, of course, is another library or your own code defining methods of those names.
-Debuglog will exit with a message on STDERR if it detects a method name clash.
+Debuglog will raise an exception (`DebugLog::Error`) if it detects a method name clash.
 (Of course, you might load the other library _after_ Debuglog, in which case it won't detect the clash.)
 This precaution is taken because they are common method names at the top-level, and it's just not right for a debugging library to _cause_ bugs.

 If you omit a method name from the configuration, that method will not be defined.
 The following code defines the method `d` instead of `debug`, but does